schoeberl/librelane/docs/source/getting_started/common/docker_installation/index.md

 # Docker-based Installation

-For ease of installation, OpenLane offers the ability to transparently use [Docker](<https://en.wikipedia.org/wiki/Docker_(software)>) containers to run your flow.
+For ease of installation, LibreLane offers the ability to transparently use [Docker](<https://en.wikipedia.org/wiki/Docker_(software)>) containers to run your flow.

-These containers include OpenLane's binaries, scripts as well as any other dependencies.
+These containers include LibreLane's binaries, scripts as well as any other dependencies.

 ```{toctree}